jarrettmeyer/jarrettmeyer.github.io/_posts/2016-12-02-one-in-three-women-will-have-an-abortion.md

 ---
 title: One in Three Women Will Have an Abortion
 date: 2016-12-02
 layout: post
 tags: statistics
+description:
+thumbnail: /assets/images/stats.png
 ---

 **Upfront disclaimer:**